Writing Spaces: Where to Write & Why it Actually Matters

 If you have a small budget (less than $100) to set up a writing space, you can scour buy, sell, trade groups for small writing desks.
 My husband found this gem of a writing desk for $75 on a local Facebook swap site.

-Once my brain dumping to my journal is finished, I often transition to a more standardized office desk where I have my computer set up.
+Once my morning brain dumping to my journal is finished, I often transition to a more standard office desk where I have my computer set up.

 So if your budget is a little higher, between $300 – $500, you can buy an office desk from a used furniture store and get a nice desk, with delivery and set-up.